guhanjewelleryworks/studio/README.md

 2.  **Configure Database Access:**
     *   In your Atlas cluster, navigate to "Database Access" under the "Security" section.
     *   Click "Add New Database User".
-    *   Create a username and password. **Store these credentials securely.** Choose "Read and write to any database" as the user privilege (or more specific privileges if you prefer).
+    *   Create a username and password. **Store these credentials securely.** You will use this password in your connection string.
+Choose "Read and write to any database" as the user privilege (or more specific privileges if you prefer).
     *   Click "Add User".

 3.  **Configure Network Access:**